eskaine/solidity-modules-phase-1/module-2/mintable_nft_with_erc20/README.md

-# Create an NFT that can be minted with an ERC20 token
+# Module 2 - Create an NFT that can be minted with an ERC20 token

 You must create 3 separate smart contracts: an ERC20 token, and ERC721 token, and a third smart contract that has the authority to receive ERC20 tokens and mint.